Yacht Charter Lifestyle

 - Deserted pine clad islands in Maine, where the only sounds are pine needles rustling in the wind

-- Various islands in the Fijian Outer Islands, where one must go ashore and through a Sevusevu Ceremony around the Kava Bowl, ask permission to anchor
+- Various islands in the Fijian Outer Islands, where one must go ashore and through a Sevusevu Ceremony around the Kava Bowl, to ask permission to anchor

 But it’s not just about locations, cuisine, and services.
 There are also countless details to take care of, including legal and regulatory requirements; usually a luxury cruise involves visiting a different country.
 I have devoted a great deal of time to industry volunteer work, including serving as the President and Board Member of the American Yacht Charter Association (AYCA).